• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 • Email: Send photos and details for preliminary assessment

-Related Resources for Gibson SG Identification
+Related resources for Gibson SG identification

 Case Study: Cleveland Collection Acquisition